bitterjug/elm-experiment/readme.md

   I was wary about using `Maybe.withDefault` for this, but with the `?` operator its quite terse and clear.

-- [ ] Don't save the model if there's no difference -- i.e. if we just press Enter don't bother doing a save.
+- [x] Don't save the model if there's no difference -- i.e. if we just press Enter don't bother doing a save.

+  This was the charm.
+In the end there is no reason to be looking at the message type at Input level to decide whether to save.
+Its enough to look for a change in Input.Model.value which it is perfectly reasonable for the Result to do.
+So that's what we do.
+No more cross-module difficulty to deal with.
+  The Result (client) contains all the logic about when to save a result and Input is purely an input again, and knows nothing about the need to treat some of its events differently.
+Hep Presto.

-- [ ] How do we scale this to work with SartApp at list level?
+- [x] How do we scale this to work with SartApp at list level?

+  Simples

-- [ ] Instead of console log messages, we should style the components to show that the save is taking place.
+- [x] Instead of console log messages, we should style the components to show that the save is taking place.
 In Kashana this was done at the Input level with a different styling while the save was taking place.
 Would it make sense to do that at the whole of the Result level or should we only show he field as updating?

+- [ ] As of today there is  a glitch in the colouring: we don't reset the colour when we press enter and there's no change to the value.
+There is still some logic in Input that refers to the concept of being saved.
+I think this is in the wrong place and we should pull it out.
+IT belongs in the Result object.
+When a result is being saved, actually all its fields are being updated.
+Perhaps we could make the change with a class at the level of the containing div.
+But it would be annoying if all the fields became inaccessible during a network round-trip.
+To make it behave like Kashana only the updated field should change.
+But we should only make that change when we do a save, not every time we press enter.
+So the appearance change should be initiated by the containing Result, not by the Input itself (as is currently the case, on Enter/Latch).

 At the moment we execute a NoOp when the (fake) server update returns.
 In the future what I want to do is execute something more meaningful: